 Three exercises that are so easy, aren’t they?
 Simply breathing, feeling, and being present, however, the trick for success, like all things worthwhile, is in the work (practice).

 If you’re serious about honing your public speaking skills I have a few books I highly recommend.
-They’re great resources that include insight into managing public speaking anxiety: the untethered soul by Michael Singer, Choked by Sian Beilock, and Confessions of a Pubic Speaker by Scott Berkun.
+They’re great resources that include insight into managing public speaking anxiety: the untethered soul by Michael Singer, Choked by Sian Beilock, and Confessions of a Public Speaker by Scott Berkun.
+I’ve also compiled my favorite public speaking books in a list, along with executive presence books which are worth your time.

 And those butterflies, they’re worth any angst and learning to manage anxiety because the feeling of connecting to your audience and sharing what you know is priceless.